ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

-But softness isn’t always the key component when looking for running shoes, and also, the areas of softness on the sole is critical also to judging a shoe’s suitability as a running shoe.
+But softness isn’t always the key component when looking for running shoes, and also, the areas of softness on the sole are critical to judging a shoe’s suitability as a running shoe.

 The outsole of Yeezys is not as durable as some running shoes, but they are strong enough to do light running.

 If you plan on running on rocky or uneven terrain, Yeezys may not be the best choice to wear.

 If you are going to choose a Yeezy shoe for running, you would be wise to choose one from the Boost line.

 Are Yeezys Good for Hiking?

 When hiking, you need a rugged outsole, a flexible midsole, and plenty of ankle support.
 Without proper ankle support, you are going to find your ankle has the potential to roll over, which could make you more susceptible to injuries.